williamyao/cleverdoc/README.md

-CLeverdoc
+Cleverdoc
 =========

-Your unit tests are your program specification, but enforceable.
-Why should a unit test take more time to write than a specification?
+What does a unit test consist of?
+The values to put in, and the expected return values.
+Cleverdoc makes it just that simple.

 Something of this sort is needlessly verbose: